gisquick/gisquick-doc/docs/datasets.rst

 .. rubric:: Coordinate systems (Reference system)

-All data in Prague dataset use referense system S-JTSK Krovak East North (EPSG 5514).
+All data in Prague dataset use reference system S-JTSK Krovak East North (EPSG 5514).

 .. rubric:: Format and other key features